ivhak/cardiac-fibers/README.md

 code, by running `make HIP_TRACE=YES cardiac-fibers`.
 This requires the `roctracer` library.

 Device execution will be enabled by default when compiling with either CUDA or HIP support.

+#### Multi GPU

+When CUDA or HIP is enabled, `cardiac-fibers` will use the device with ID 0.
+To use multiple GPUs, the desired GPU for each rank has to be set via the `{CUDA|ROCR}_VISIBLE_DEVICES` environment variables.
+An example wrapper script for assigning GPUs can be found [here](slurm/ex3/mi210q/gpu-wrapper.sh).

 ### OpenMP